614 Pia

 614 Pia is a minor planet orbiting the Sun between Mars and Jupiter in the asteroid belt.

 August Kopff discovered 614 Pia on 11 October 1906 at Heidelberg, Germany.

-Naming

 Its name may have been inspired by the Pia Observatory at Trieste, Italy, which German astronomer Johann Nepomuk Krieger (1865-1902) named for his wife, Pia.
 Pia is Italian for "pious."